darkrenaissance/darkfi/doc/src/arch/dao.md

 | k            | Val index    | 2    | Index of this coin or nullifier       |
 | v            | Value        | 32   | Coin or nullifier                     |
 | v            | Type         | 1    | Single byte indicating the type       |

-Note: 3 bytes for blockheight can store 50 years worth of blocks.

 This structure for the keys in an ordered B-Tree, means it can be iterated from any point.
 We can start from any location from our last stored merkle